Infrastructure

 To address this gap and realize the promise of bioindustrial manufacturing, Congress provided a down payment in 2023 for a strategic, multi-year effort to catalyze the creation of pilot-scale infrastructure through BioMADE.
 These investments will transform American manufacturing, bring back manufacturing jobs, retain American R&D efforts, create well-paying jobs, and preserve U.S. leadership in the 21st century bioeconomy.

-In 2024, BioMADE announced that it is exploring opportunities with six states – California, Georgia, Hawaii, Indiana, Iowa, and North Carolina – to establish bioindustrial manufacturing facilities there.
-In 2023, BioMADE announced it would be establishing a bioindustrial manufacturing campus in Minnesota.
+In 2025, BioMADE announced a demonstration-scale facility in Minnesota and a pilot-scale facility in California.
+BioMADE is also exploring opportunities in Georgia, Hawaii, Indiana, Iowa, and North Carolina to establish bioindustrial manufacturing facilities there.

 The Vision